-3. MVNU-Endorsed
+MVNU-Affiliated

 Students may earn MVNU credit by participating in OCS programs offered by other institutions.
 Typically, these programs are sponsored by the CCCU.
 Non-CCCU programs require prior approval by MVNU before a student can make application.
 Participation requires an application process and prior approval by MVNU.
-Students are charged MVNU's tuition and technology fee, along with an OCS program fee that is comprised of a \$1500 fee plus the amount equivalent to a semester of MVNU's room and board.
-Students pay a nonrefundable \$250 application fee, which is applied to the program cost.
+Students are charged MVNU's tuition and technology fee, along with an OCS program fee that is comprised of a \$1500 fee plus a semester's cost of MVNU room and board.
+Students pay a non-refundable \$250 application fee, which is applied to the program cost.
 Students are responsible for costs associated with travel and/or transportation to/from the program site.
 Students who participate in this program continue to receive MVNU financial aid, up to the value of MVNU tuition.